Art workshops for kids & teens in new orleans

 We inspire students to think outside the box by teaching experimental art forms and mixed media across disciplines.
 Our exploratory curriculum builds confidence and self-esteem, and challenges young artists to get their creative juices flowing.
 Students learn from each other and build team-building skills through collaborative group work.
 Through mutual respect and encouragement, students take pride in their individual creativity and self expression.

 Our program began as a four-week summer camp in 2016 with 35 young artists.
-We now offer an eight-week summer camp, two week Winter Film Camp, and various after school and weekend workshops throughout the year at the Tigermen Den in the Bywater and Art Klub in St. Roch.
+We now offer 9 weeks of summer camp at the Tigermen Den in the Bywater and Art Klub in St. Roch, a two week Winter Film Camp, and various after school and weekend workshops throughout the year.
 In 2018, we had almost 200 campers attend 10 weeks of summer and winter programming.

 Watch this video below for an introduction to our programs!